How do structured settlements work? in Mohave County, Arizona

 In Mohave County, Arizona, this process must be handled through the Mohave County Superior Court, which serves as the primary venue for structured settlement transfer approvals in the county.
 The court follows Ariz.
 Rev. Stat. §§ 12-2901 to 12-2910 and maintains specific local procedures to ensure all transfers comply with both state and county requirements.

-Continuing on, the answer to "How do structured settlements work? " in Mohave County is influenced by both the state's legal framework under Ariz.
+Continuing on, "How do structured settlements work? " in Mohave County follows Ariz.

 Rev. Stat.